How to Set Up Multiple Twitter Accounts On Your Phone

 Now, open your Twitter app.
 Tap on the gear icon to enter Settings and confirm that all of your Twitter accounts are available.
 You can also customize notifications per account here.

 You can now tap on the Tweet icon (the box with the feather) to open a new tweet compose window and tap on your profile icon to switch between accounts.
 If you've already started writing your tweet, don't worry, that text will remain as you switch accounts.

 And that's it!
 You can now tweet from multiple accounts whenever you wish.
 If you wish to retweet someone using an account other than your primary account, you will need to use the Quote Tweet option so that you can modify the tweet and choose a different account.

-If you want to switch the entire app over to another account, tap the button next to the gear icon and you will see your account list, allowing you to choose a different account to then see that accounts tweets, mentions and more.
+If you want to switch the entire app over to another account, tap the button next to the gear icon and you will see your accounts listed, allowing you to choose a different account to then view that account's tweets, mentions and more.

 If you need help with Twitter or managing your social media in general, let me know.